justnonamenoname/lifeticle/readme.txt

 The minimal size/unit of qualia refers to both the size and the strength.
 Methods of determination: applying a pain signal to a large area of the leg and reducing the pain, or applying a strong pain signal and reducing the area.
 The minimum force can be assumed to be the energy of Planck's constant.
-This question will be explored in the study of the qualia generator in the brain.
+This question will be explored in the research of the qualia generator in the brain.

 Sound